 Franklin D. Roosevelt was the first sitting U.S. president to fly in a plane.
 During World War II, he flew on a special Pan Am flight to attend the first planning meeting between Allied powers in Casablanca, Morocco.
 The Secret Service was not thrilled to know the president of the United States was flying commercial.

 By the time FDR flew again, it was 1945 and he was headed to the Yalta conference on a specially built Douglas VC-54C nicknamed "Sacred Cow."
-It wasn’t until a near-tragic in-flight mix-up in 1953 that the Air Force decided to give the president's plane a special call sign.
+It wasn’t until a near-tragic in-flight mix-up in 1953 that the Air Force gave the president's plane a special call sign.
 Thankfully, it opted against going with “Sacred Cow.”

 Eastern Airlines' Flight 8610 nearly collided with Air Force Flight 8610 over New York City.
 When air traffic controllers learned AF 8610 was carrying then-President Dwight D. Eisenhower -- and they had almost killed him -- they quickly decided a special name for any plane carrying the president was necessary.
 “Air Force One” was created.